Nsustain/nsustain.com/HALL_OF_FRAME.md

 Please email security@nsustain.com
 if you find any security hole on Nsustain.
-We can't offer you any bounty, but you'll have our eternal gratitude.
+We can't offer you any bounty since we're not a rich organization, but you'll have our eternal gratitude.
 Thank you!

 <br>